KRYSTALM7/KRYSTALM7/README.md

 # 💫 About Me:
-I am Currently Working  on Anomaly detection using GNN <br>
+🔭Anomaly detection using GNN
+👯Looking for fun Open Source Projects to Contribute to 🤝 React Js
+🌱 Digital marketing
+💬 Machine Learning and Deep Learning
+⚡ I Hate Web Development  <br>

 ## 🌐 Socials: